A Protoplanetary Dust Cloud?

 and highly intelligent nonhumans, e.g. squirrels, elephants, crows, ...

 "In regard to understanding the physical world, we are in much the same position as Eratosthenes was in regard to the Earth: he could measure it remarkably accurately, and he knew a great deal about certain aspects of it - immensely more than his ancestors had known only a few centuries before.
 He must have known about such things as seasons in regions of the Earth about which he had no evidence.
 But he also knew that most of what was out there was far beyond his theoretical knowledge as well as his physical reach.But do we really know that (human-like, or squirrel-like) AI is attainable on digital computers?
 We do know that human brains include vast numbers of molecular (e.g. chemical) processes combining discreteness (e.g. catalytic reactions), continuity (folding, twisting, moving closer or further), enormous parallelism, and (quantum) randomness.
 Could any single, sequential Turing machine, with its discrete tape and discrete collection of symbols and discrete, deterministic, machine table, model such a brain precisely?
-The investigations reported in this project suggest not. (von Neumann raised related doubts in 1958.
-Compare Newport(2015))
+The investigations reported in this project suggest not.
+John von Neumann raised related doubts in 1958.
+Compare Newport(2015).
+Even Alan Turing, in 1938, distinguished roles for intuition and ingenuity in mathematics, suggesting that computers can provide only the latter.
+See

 We cannot yet measure the universe as accurately as Eratosthenes measured the Earth.
 And we, too, know how ignorant we are.
 For instance, we know from universality that AI is attainable by writing computer programs, but we have no idea how to write (or evolve) the right one.
 We do not know what qualia are or how creativity works, despite having working examples of qualia and creativity inside all of us.
 We learned the genetic code decades ago, but have no idea why it has the reach that it has.
 We know that both of the deepest prevailing theories in physics must be false.
 We know that people are of fundamental significance, but we do not know whether we are among those people: we may fail, or give up, and intelligences originating elsewhere in the universe may be the beginning of infinity.
 And so on for all the problems I have mentioned and many more."